- Updated :

 Pocket Sprung Mattresses

-Pocket sprung mattresses feature individually wrapped coils, each working independently to provide targeted support.
-This structure allows the mattress to adapt to the contours of your body, offering a tailored sleeping experience that’s responsive to your movements.
+Pocket sprung mattresses are made up of individually encased coils that work independently in providing targeted support.
+This structure allows the mattress to adapt to the contours of your body, providing a personal sleeping experience that will be responsive to your movements.

-Who They’re Good For: Pocket sprung mattresses are ideal for couples, combination sleepers, and anyone who appreciates tailored support.
-They’re also a good middle-ground choice for those who want the bounce of springs but need more targeted comfort.
+Who They're Good For: Pocket sprung mattresses are ideal for couples, combination sleepers, and anyone who appreciates customized support.
+They're also a good middle ground for anyone who likes the bounce of springs but requires firmer comfort.

 What Is The Best Mattress For My Sleep Position?